Background check: Employment screening

-Background checks are often requested by employers on job candidates for employment screening, especially on candidates seeking a position that requires high security or a position of trust, such as in a school, courthouse, hospital, financial institution, airport, and government.
+Employers often request background checks on job candidates for employment screening, especially for candidates seeking a position that requires high security or a position of trust, such as in a school, courthouse, hospital, financial institution, airport, and government.
+Background checks in the corporate realm have become a commonplace practice for many companies, aimed at mitigating legal liabilities and preventing adverse actions within their workforce.

 They can also be requested when purchasing a firearm (from a legal authorization).
-These checks are traditionally administered by a government agency for a nominal fee, but they can also be administered by private companies.
+A government agency traditionally administers these checks for a nominal fee, but private companies can also administer them.
 Results of a background check typically include past employment verification, credit history, and criminal history.
 The objective of background checks is to ensure the safety and security of the employees in the organization.

 These checks are often used by employers as a means of judging a job candidate's past mistakes, character, and fitness, and to identify potential hiring risks for safety and security reasons.
-Background checks are also used to thoroughly investigate potential government employees in order to be given a security clearance.
+Background checks are also used to thoroughly investigate potential government employees to be given a security clearance.
 However, these checks can sometimes be used for illegal purposes, such as unlawful discrimination (or employment discrimination), identity theft, and violation of privacy.